 We want to be your spiritual home.
 If you are seeking a spiritual home, a place of lively worship, honest welcome and true community, consider Our Savior Lutheran Church.
-We are a worshipping community where individuals and families receive new birth in baptism, forgiveness in confession, and encounter grace and mercy in the Lord’s Supper.
+We are a worshiping community where individuals and families receive new birth in baptism, forgiveness in confession, and encounter grace and mercy in the Lord’s Supper.

 Welcome to Our Savior Lutheran Church!